 Time to spend here: 1.5 hours

-How to get here: Ride the green metro line and stop at the Al Rais metro station or take the abra ride from the Bur Dubai.
+How to get here: Start your Dubai one day tour and ride the green metro line and stop at the Al Rais metro station, or take the abra ride from the Bur Dubai.

 Deira Gold Souq